e-gun/HipparchiaGoServer/README.md

 * 64s on a mac studio
 * 113s on 6 cores of an intel 9900k running a virtualized ubuntu
 * 154s on 6 cores of apple silicon (m1) virtualizing macos
+* 232s on 6 cores of an intel 9900k running a virtualized windows 10
 * 349s on a mac mini 2018
 * 483s on 6 cores of apple silicon (m1) virtualizing windows 11 arm
 * 1144s (ouch) on a 2017 MacBook w/ 1.3GHz Core i5